PK1A/hsp-hello-gulp/README.md

 This sample application comes with a full set of tasks to perform unit testing.
 Here is the list:
 * `gulp test` - runs all the test once
 * `gulp tdd` - run tests, watch for file changes and re-execute tests on each test

+## Package

+Finally, you can see how to package your application and prepare it for the production deployment:
+* `gulp package` - this is a default task